17 Jul Deadlift Warmup Essentials

 Sample [P]Rehab Exercise Library Video

-WHY: This exercise will help with learning back and pelvic body awareness as well as it promotes global mobility of these regions.
+- WHY: This exercise will help with learning back and pelvic body awareness as well as promoting global mobility in these regions.
 This exercise also provides the opportunity for your back to get comfortable with moving in and out of your spinal flexion and extension range of motion.

 Ever stretch your hamstring but then feel the stretch in your calf or foot and wonder, “do my hamstring run all the way down to my foot?”
 You’re not alone, and this is a totally normal phenomenon!
 In fact, it’s not your hamstrings that you’re feeling stretched but actually your nerves and the dura in which they move in.
 We have miles of nerves that course through our body in “nerve freeways” called dura.
 Our dura can be stretched in the same fashion as our muscles can; with one big distinction.
 When our dura gets stretched, our nerves actually elongate and lengthen inside of them.
 When nerves elongate past a certain degree, it actually limits the amount of blood flow the nerve gets and can cause the very familiar symptoms of pins and needles!